St. Louis City implements new restrictions on parks, sports facilities to slow spread of COVID-19

 “Despite repeated warnings from medical experts to avoid large crowds and social gatherings, we continue to see and get reports of people coming into close contact with each other at our parks during recreational and athletic activities,” said Mayor Lyda Krewson.

-Golf carts will be prohibited at Probstein and Highlands Golf Courses in Forest Park.
-Golfers will have to walk to the courses instead.
+Golf carts will be prohibited at Probstein and Highlands Golf courses in Forest Park.
+Golfers will have to walk the courses instead.

 “The number of positive COVID-19 cases we’re seeing in Missouri continues to grow very rapidly," Krewson said in a press release.
 "That’s why we must all redouble our efforts to avoid exposure.”